tamu-edu/it-cloud-docs/src/cloud/azure/azure_network.md

 This section covers the networking services provided by TAMU in Microsoft Azure.

 The Technology Services Cloud Services team provides all Azure customers with their own "spoke" Virtual Network (VNet) that is pre-configured and peered with a TAMU "hub" VNet to help you get started quickly with best practices and security controls as well as access to TAMU resources as needed.
-The shared hub VNet and its associated resources, like Azure Front Door and Azure Firewall, are shared across Azure customers at TAMU in a <em>hub-and-spoke</em> topography to significantly reduce individual cost and to centralize management of security compliant with [SC-7 Boundary Protection](https://docs.security.tamu.edu/docs/security-controls/SC/SC-7/).
+The shared hub VNet and its associated resources, like Azure Front Door and Azure Firewall, are shared across Azure customers at TAMU in a <em>hub-and-spoke</em> topology to significantly reduce individual cost and to centralize management of security compliance with [SC-7 Boundary Protection](https://docs.security.tamu.edu/docs/security-controls/SC/SC-7/).

 > [!NOTE]
 > You may be familiar with [our AWS network design](https://docs.cloud.tamu.edu/cloud/aws/networking.html), which shares the same goals, but each has an approach that is unique to its underlying cloud platform.

 ## Network Design

-TAMU customer VNets are provisioned by TAMU Cloud Services with an address space allocated from a global pool assigned to your VNet for your use.
+TAMU customer VNets are provisioned by TAMU Cloud Services with an address space allocated from a global pool assigned to your VNet in your subscription for your use.
 Follow Azure best practices for dividing your address space into subnets and assigning resources to those subnets.
 Work with Cloud Services to ensure your requested VNet address space and proposed subnet design align with your solution's overall network design and best practices for security and performance.
 It is recommended to use one VNet per Azure Subscription per project per environment, but you can use as many subnets as you need within that VNet to segment your resources as needed.

 ![TAMU Azure Secure Network Diagram](azure_network_static_diagram.png)